ReSurfEMG/ReSurfEMG/docs/medical-professionals.rst

 of researchers will benefit.

-If you would like to see more specific questions answered in this documentation, please write us at c.moore@esciencecenter.nl
+If you would like to see more specific questions answered in this documentation, please write us at  e.mos-oppersma@utwente.nl